-Jia Modern Chinese is now open at Preston Center.
-Photo by Jason Janik
+Jia Modern Chinese opened at Preston Center in 2019.
+(Photo by Jason Janik)

 The stairway to the upstairs lounge is inviting.
 Photo by Karlo X Ramos